 Attachments: Attach any number of files to this case.

-4. Method automatically creates an activity when a case is created to log the initial interaction.
-Change the fields for this first activity as appopriate.
-For more information, please see our article What is an Activity?
+Method will automatically create an activity when a case is created to log the initial interaction.
+Change the fields for this first activity as appropriate.

 Here's what happens when the case is saved:

-- The case is now visible in the active cases view of your Cases List screen.
+The case is now visible in the active cases view of your Cases List screen.

 If specified, an email is sent to the assigned Method user.

 If specified, the contact also receives an email if that option was chosen.
 They are given access to their customer portal, where they can view and comment on their case (by filling in the Comment field and clicking Comment).

-- The assigned user receives an email whenever the customer comments:
+The assigned user receives an email whenever the customer comments: